-A tooth infection, or an abscessed tooth, generally occurs as a result of tooth decay.
+A tooth infection, or an abscessed tooth, generally occurs due to tooth decay.
 However, it can also develop due to previous dental work or traumatic injury.

 When an infection occurs, it causes a pocket of pus to form in the mouth as a result of an overgrowth of bacteria.
 This infection often causes swelling, pain, and sensitivity in the area.